LeapOfFaith01/bestyamete/README.md

 - [x] Download does not show progress in the interface - solved
 - [x] Unable to retrieve completed downloads when app is restarted - solved
 - [x] Unable to play when you dont have a downloaded file
+- [] Unable to retry a new download when the old one fail.
 - [ ] Slow download speed.
 - [ ] When a search returns no data, it keeps loading forever
 - [ ] Unable to play downloaded content without internet connection